nessalc/lapo-presenter-notes/README.md

 ... for manual installation ... do the following...

-From the d:\gitLAPO\lake-afton-presenter-notes\ folder, PIP install MKDocs:
+From your project folder, PIP install MKDocs:

 ```python
 pip install mkdocs